Nepiki/Guides/Harvest-Moon-64-(Nintendo-64).md

 Power Nuts, also called a Power Berry, in this game are what will increase your stamina.
 There are 10 in total, and they can be found in various locations and through various methods.
 The methods are as follows:

 **First Power Nut:** You will naturally get one just from working in your field with the hoe.
-It is random when it happens so there is no longing for it.
-It can be even on tilled soil though unless you are just grinding for it, it is better to just let it come naturally and only grind if it is the last one you are trying to get.
+It is random when it happens so there is no actual looking for it.
+It can even be on tilled soil, though unless you are just grinding for it, it is better to just let it come naturally and only grind if it is the last one you are trying to get.

 **Second Power Nut:** Fishing can get you a few.
 One is simply fish, one will eventually be caught.

-**Third Power Nut:** If you catch a large fish, there is a pond in the forest by the tent, if you throw it in, an Imp will appear and give you a Power Nut.
+**Third Power Nut:** If you catch a large fish, there is a pond in the forest by the tent.
+If you throw it in, an Imp will appear and give you a Power Nut.

 **Fourth Power Nut:** If you catch a small fish, you can go to the pond in the mountains by the tent and the Imp will give you another one.
 This one is blue and you will use less stamina in rainy weather after eating it.